qompassai/r4r/README.md

 ### Methods
 In response to noticeably increasing cost of AI medical education, our study focuses on the deployment of quantized, small-scale AI models on-device.
-This approach aims to ensure accessibility and equity, particularly for underfunded institutions and learners from non-traditional, disabled, and underepresented minority populations.
+This approach aims to ensure accessibility and equity, particularly for underfunded institutions and learners from non-traditional, disabled, and underrepresented minority populations.
 We began by selecting open-source AI models renowned for their efficacy in educational contexts.
 To optimize these models for deployment on resource-constrained hardware, we employed quantization techniques, which reduce the precision of the model's parameters, thereby decreasing memory usage and computational demands without significantly compromising performance.
 Our deployment environment comprised consumer-grade Linux computers, reflecting hardware commonly available in underserved regions.
 We utilized standard Linux distributions, ensuring all software dependencies were met.
 To enhance computational efficiency, we leveraged NVIDIA's Compute Unified Device Architecture (CUDA 12.8) for on-device acceleration, enabling the models to utilize available GPU resources.
-The quantized models were integrated into the system in transient sandboxed enviromments as well as via hard-coded web-based application program interfaces (APIs)  to streamline deployment and ensure consistency across various infrastructures.
+The quantized models were integrated into the system in transient sandboxed environments as well as via hard-coded web-based application program interfaces (APIs)  to streamline deployment and ensure consistency across various infrastructures.

 ### Results